garagehive/garagehive.github.io/docs/garagehive-jobsheet-taking-payment.md

 * To **Post** - Post/invoice this jobsheet without the option of printing or emailing it.
 * To **Post and Print** - Post/invoice this jobsheet and print a copy of the invoice.
 * To **Post and Email** - Post/invoice this jobsheet and email a copy of the invoice to the **Bill-To Customer**.
+Select **Payment/Posting** from the actions bar and select either of the above according to your requirements.
+Click **Yes** on the pop-up notification of *do you want to post the Jobsheet?*.

     ![](media/garagehive-jobsheet-posting1.gif)